 7 Tips for Success for the Budding “Mompreneur”February 13, 2019

 - Delay in speech or language.
-Speech is the way sounds and words are formed, whereas language refers to the understanding of communication as well as the ability to communicate.
-A child with a speech or language problem may be difficulty to understand, may consistently use words incorrectly, or may have great difficulty following directions.
+Speech is the way sounds and words are formed.
+Language refers to the understanding of communication as well as the ability to communicate.
+A child with a speech or language problem may be difficult to understand, may consistently use words incorrectly, or have difficulty following directions.

 - Reading difficulties.
-A younger child may struggle with rhyming or may have trouble learning the connection between letters and sounds Older students may consistently misspell words, confuse basic words when reading, or not read with the speed (fluency) expected for their age.
-A child who has a problem with reading comprehension is unable to grasp the meaning of words, sentences, and paragraphs and/or has difficulty getting the fist of the passage.
+A younger child may struggle with rhyming or may have trouble learning the connection between letters and sounds.
+Older students may consistently misspell words, confuse basic words when reading, or not read with the speed expected for their age.
+A child who has a problem with reading comprehension is unable to grasp the meaning of words, sentences, and paragraphs and/or has difficulty understanding the meaning of the passage.

 - Trouble with basic math concepts.
 When a child has a disorder in this area, they may have difficulty with the abstract concepts of time and direction, lack “number sense” (a fundamental understanding of quantity), struggle to understand place value, and have trouble learning and understanding multi-step calculations.

 - Poor grades.
-A child with a learning disorder will often work as hard if not harder than their peers, but may still have difficulty completing work accurately ior on time.
-Homework may take much longer than is expected, and they may not be mastering academic skills despite their intelligence.
+A child with a learning disorder will often work as hard if not harder than their peers.
+They may still have difficulty completing work accurately or on time.
+Homework can take longer than expected, and they may not be mastering academic skills despite their intelligence.